Champion Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2022 - DAY 2)

 The highlight on day two of the Cheltenham Festival meeting is the Betway Queen Mother Champion Chase.
 It's a Grade 1 chase covering two miles, for horses aged five years and upwards.
 With 12 fences to be jumped, this contest is a great test of speed and jumping ability.
 It is the most prestigious minimum distance chase in national hunt racing and involves a prize purse of £400,000.
 Traditionally the race has fewer entrants than the other grade one Cheltenham events.

-And now we take a closer look at this year's Betway Queen Mother Champion Chase and try to determine which horse is likely to prevail.
+We'll take a closer look at this year's Betway Queen Mother Champion Chase in the next few days and try to determine which horse is likely to prevail.

 At the moment, the most backed horses are the following: